mcrmfc/mcrmfc.github.com/_posts/2011-07-06-selenium-grid-2.markdown

 - selenium
 ---

+<p class="info"><strong>NOTE:</strong> this post was based on the selenium-server-standalone-2.0rc3 release, I have just tried out the 2.0 release (7/7/11) and things seem to have changed somewhat...i'll post an update when I have fathomed the configuration changes.</p>

 So we finally have [Grid 2](http://code.google.com/p/selenium/wiki/Grid2), Grid 2 is a complete re-write of Selenium Grid and brings us the following features:

 1. Support for Selenium-Webdriver (Selenium 2)